Terreii/use-pouchdb/docs/basics/sync.md

 This component has 3 states:

-- On first render it checks the session and renders nothing.
+- On first render; It checks the session and renders nothing.
-- No user is logged in.
-It renders a log in and sign up form.
+- No user is logged in; It renders a log in and sign up form.
-- User is logged in.
-It renders the username and a log out button.
+- User is logged in; It renders the username and a log out button.

 The first `useEffect` only runs after the first render.
 It checks if a user is logged in.

 The second `useEffect` runs every time the sessionState (or the db) changes.
-And if a user is logged in it starts the sync process.
+And if a user is logged in, it starts the sync process.
 Because `startSync` returns a cancel function, we can return the cancel function in the `useEffect` body.
 It will then cancel every time the effect re-runs.